- Studying Law at Yale

 - News & Events

 Title IX Resources

 Yale Law School’s Title IX Working Group is composed of students, faculty, and administrators.
 The group advises on programming, publications, policies, and training.
 The group has also been instrumental in developing material for Orientation and for this website.
 The Student Representative Board coordinates the process for slating students to this working group as well as other committees.
-Interested students should contact Dean Ellen Cosgrove.
+Interested students should contact Associate Dean Jennifer Cerny.